WajdiBelgacm/cover-notill-climate/README.md

 This repository contains code used to construct a county-year panel of cover crop and no-till outcomes merged with annual climate, SPEI drought/wetness, and non-frost-day measures for 458 counties from 2005–2018.

 The purpose of this repository is to document the data-processing workflow and make the code reproducible.
-The final cleaned dataset is not currently uploaded and can be shared upon request, subject to coauthor approval.
+The final cleaned dataset is not currently uploaded and can be shared upon reasonable request.

 ## Repository structure